thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 }
 ```

-And then we will use `th:each` in our template to iterate the list of products:
+And then we will use `th:each` in our template to iterate over the list of
+products:

 ```html
 <!DOCTYPE html>